Magda Szubanski

 Magdalene Mary Therese Szubanski (/ʒəˈbænski/ zhə-BAN-skee; born 12 April 1961) is an Australian comedian, actor, author, and LGBT rights advocate.
-She performed in Fast Forward, Kath & Kim as Sharon Strzelecki and in the films Babe (1995) and Babe: Pig in the City (1998), Happy Feet (2006) and Happy Feet Two (2011).
+She performed in Fast Forward, Kath & Kim as Sharon Strzelecki, and in the films Babe (1995) and Babe: Pig in the City (1998), Happy Feet (2006) and Happy Feet Two (2011).
 In 2003 and 2004 surveys, she polled as the most recognised and well-liked Australian television personality.

 Szubanski has spoken openly about her struggles with intergenerational trauma, anxiety and suicidal ideation in her teens.
 She became an activist for LGBT rights and, in 2017, advocated for same-sex marriage in Australia.
 In 2015, Szubanski released her memoir, Reckoning.

 Early life and education

-Szubanski was born on 12 April 1961, in Liverpool, England.
+Szubanski was born on 12 April 1961, in Liverpool, England and moved to Melbourne, Australia when she was four.
 Her mother Margaret (née McCarthy) is Scottish-Irish and came from a poor family.
 Her father, Zbigniew Szubański, came from a well-off Polish family and was an assassin in a counter-intelligence branch of the Polish resistance movement in World War II.
 She is a cousin of Polish actor Magdalena Zawadzka.

-She attended Siena College, Melbourne.
+Szubanski attended Siena College, Melbourne.
 In 1976, as a Year 10 student, she captained a team on the television quiz show It's Academic.
 Szubanski studied fine arts and philosophy at the University of Melbourne where she attained a Bachelor of Arts.